 The following applies only to cookies that are set by this website itself.
 The site contains links to many other external sites that may set their own cookies.
 For information about the cookies set by these external sites, please consult the policies on those sites themselves.

 This site uses Google Analytics tracking cookies to collect information about individual visitors, including the time your visit occurred, whether you have visited previously, how you were referred to our site, and which pages you visited.
 This information is used to compile reports about how people are using the site, and to help us improve the site.
-The cookies contain no personally identifiable information, although the information provided to us by Google Analytics may include your computer’s IP address, which we will use to identify where in the world you are accessing the Internet from.
-The cookies set by this site include:
+The cookies contain no personally identifiable information.
+This site has requested that Google Analytics anonymise the information we send to them about visitors’ IP addresses.
+The way in which the anonymization is done (replacing the last octet with a zero) means that it will still be possible identify where in the world you are accessing the Internet from.

 |Cookie Name||Expiration Time||Description|